The 10 Most Dangerous And Worst Neighborhoods In Des Moines, IA

 Then, we ranked each neighborhood in Des Moines, Iowa for each of these criteria from worst to best.

-Next, we averaged the individual rankings for each criteria into a "Worst Score".
+Next, we averaged the individual rankings for each criterion into a “Worst Score.”

-Read on below to learn more about these terrible places around Des Moines to live.
-Or skip to the end to see the list of all 49 neighborhoods ranked from worst to best.
+Skip to the end to see the list of all 49 neighborhoods ranked from worst to best.

 Summary: The Worst Neighborhoods Around Des Moines

-As we mentioned earlier, the neighborhoods in Des Moines aren't all bad.
+As mentioned earlier, the neighborhoods in Des Moines aren’t all bad.
 Waterbury takes the cake as the best place to live in Des Moines.

 We ranked the neighborhoods from worst to best in the chart below.